bhandariajay006/3-Tier-app-deployment-/README.md

 eksctl delete cluster --name three-tier-cluster --region us-west-2
 ```

-## Contribution Guidelines
-- Fork the repository and create your feature branch.
-- Deploy the application, adding your creative enhancements.
-- Ensure your code adheres to the project's style and contribution guidelines.
-- Submit a Pull Request with a detailed description of your changes.

-## Rewards
-- Successful PR merges will be eligible for exciting prizes!

 ## Support
 For any queries or issues, please open an issue in the repository.